acikgozb/acikgozb/README.md

   First of all, if I could keep you reading until here, thanks for taking time to check through.

   ## How Do I Use My Github?
   The main repositories for "showcasing" are the ones I pin on my main profile page.

-  You might not like this but, most of things you will see here will be POC type repositories.

-  I like to spend my free time focusing on a specific problem.
-Therefore, I extract the main idea into a repository and start playing around it.

-  *Example*: If I'm curious about how to create a CLI application, I only focus on CLI specific things.
-I **do not spend time** making the code production ready (no abstractions, no monitoring, only barebones code design).

-  The reason for this is creating a good design really depends on:

-  - The current working environment (aka. the company)
-  - The requirements
-  - The allocated time

-  Since the real-world experience will always differ and the designs must follow these differences, I choose to not spend time on these during POC's.

-  However, the way I approach to company work is completely different, of course :)
+These repositories are the ones I pay attention the most, and keep updated as regular as possible.

+  To see what I've been up on infra related things, you can check those repositories.

+  The rest is mostly POC type repositories, where I loosen up things a little bit and play around certain concepts.

 </details>
 <hr>
  <a href="https://linkedin.com/in/berk-açıkgöz-1a182a168">